Measuring What Matters: The KPIs Every Destination Marketing Organization Must Track to Prove Tourism Marketing ROI

 Engagement Quality KPIs

-Engagement must go deeper than vanity metrics.
+Engagement must go deeper than vanity metrics:

 Click-through rate from inspirational content